petersng/instacane/README.md

 Possible improvements:

 * Better, prettier, more dynamic UI.
-* Serve as static page, rather than via nginx/Tornado.
+* Serve as static page, rather than via Nginx/Tornado.
 * If served as static page, directly upload and serve from S3/Cloudfront, rather than worry about scaling instances/machines.
 * Add support for Instagram video.
+* Add support for Vines?